akruszewski/gibl/manuscript/chapter2.md

 2
 ```

-Of course, writing functions this way is hard.
-Instead, what we can do is define our function in the definitions area and then interact with it in the interactions area:
+Of course, writing and evaluating functions this way is hard.
+Instead, we can define our function in the definitions area and then interact with it in the interactions area:

 Definition: